Chikimonki/Gullwing-Protocol/README.md

-# Gullwing Protocol — The Cormorant
+# Gullwing Protocol — The Cormorant - WSL2 Ubunutu

 > *"Lua is Portuguese for Moon.
 Moon is reflection."*